 Using a spoon cover beef kufta in red sauce, turkey balls with yellow and liver dumplings with green.

 Stack the meat balls and garnish kufta with capers, turkey ball with cranberries and liver dumpling with a single pine nut.

-I would consider this recipe a success, both in the visual department and in taste.
+I would consider The Grand Budapest Hotel Pastry in a pile of meatballs recipe a success, both in the visual department and in taste.
 When my daughter came home from school she took one look at the counter and exclaimed: “That looks like the desert in Grand Budapest Hotel.”
 I was so happy that she recognized the visual even through I didn’t tell her what I was doing.
 It made me feel accomplished.

 I do need to work on my meatball stacking technique.
 The top layer kept sliding off.
 The structure of the whole thing was not stable.
 Will try to think of a solution.

 This is one of many recipes I created to inspire me while writing a novel about food.